atomaszewicz/exif/README.md

 Exchangeable Image Format (Exif) is a standard for image files that specifies how to format the image's metadata.
 This metadata describes the photo and how it was taken: did you use flash? what was your shutter speed? what is the image's resolution?
 "Exif" is often used to refer to the metadata itself and will be for this project.

 ## Terminology
-Here are some definitions of terms that will come up in this project:
+Here are some definitions of terms that will come up in this project: \n
 ISO: The camera's sensitivity to light.
-The higher the number, the more sensitive.
+The higher the number, the more sensitive. \n
 Aperture: Often indicated with f/x (where x is a number (0,100)), it refers to the width of the diaphragm that the light travels through. higher numbers means a smaller hole. ![Aperture]https://en.wikipedia.org/wiki/Aperture#/media/File:Apertures.jpg